mkoo21/elastic-log-aggregation/README.md

 ## Overview
-Here we have an nginx server in a docker container that shares a volume with a filebeat container on the same host.
-Elasticsearch and Kibana also run on the same host in this case, although there is no need for this since there's no need for them to share a volume with any other components of this system.
+Here we have dockerized nginx-server running with Elasticsearch and Kibana also run on the same host (ES and Kibana don't actually need to be on the same host).
+We also have filebeat and metricbeat containers to pull data from nginx (filebeat needs to share a volume with nginx and so either needs to run on the same host or needs to be installed in the same server/container as nginx).

 Start by spinning up the stack with `docker-compose up --build -d`, then create some access logs with `curl localhost:8080`.
+The whole stack might take a few minutes to complete setup and be ready for action; first ES/Kibana will take a moment to be ready for service, then filebeat/metricbeat will run setup to create some ES index patterns and dashboards.

 ## Elasticsearch
 - List indices: `curl $ES_HOSTNAME:9200/_cat/indices`